-Molina provides a comprehensive ICM program to all Members who meet the criteria for services.
+Passport provides a comprehensive ICM program to all Members who meet the criteria for services.
 The ICM program focuses on coordinating the care, services, and resources needed by Members throughout the continuum of care.
-Molina adheres to Case Management Society of America Standards of Practice Guidelines in its execution of the program.
+Passport adheres to Case Management Society of America Standards of Practice Guidelines in its execution of the program.

-The Molina care managers may be licensed professionals and are educated, trained and experienced in Molina's ICM program.
+The Passport care managers may be licensed professionals and are educated, trained, and experienced in Passport's ICM program.
 The ICM program is based on a Member advocacy philosophy, designed and administered to assure the Member value-added coordination of health care and services, to increase continuity and efficiency, and to produce optimal outcomes.
 The ICM program is individualized to accommodate a Member's needs with collaboration and input from the Member's PCP.
-The Molina care manager will assess the Member upon engagement after identification for ICM enrollment, assist with arrangement of individual services for Members whose needs include ongoing medical care, home health care, rehabilitation services, and preventive services.
-The Molina care manager is responsible for assessing the Member's appropriateness for the ICM program and for notifying the PCP of the ICM program enrollment, as well as facilitating and assisting with the development of the Member's ICP.
+The Passport care manager will assess the Member upon engagement after identification for ICM enrollment, assist with arrangement of individual services for Members whose needs include ongoing medical care, behavioral health care including substance use disorder treatment, home health care, rehabilitation services, and preventive services.
+The Passport care manager is responsible for assessing the Member's appropriateness for the ICM program and for notifying the PCP of ICM program enrollment, as well as facilitating and assisting with the development of the Member's ICP.

 Referral to Care Management: Members with high-risk medical conditions and/or other care needs may be referred by their PCP or specialty care Provider to the ICM program.
-The care manager works collaboratively with the Member and all participants of the ICT when warranted, including the PCP and specialty Providers, such as, discharge planners, ancillary Providers, the local Health Department or other community-based resources when identified.
-The referral source should be prepared to provide the care manager with demographic, health care and social data about the Member being referred.
+The care manager works collaboratively with the Member and all participants of the ICT when warranted, including the PCP, behavioral health Provider(s), and specialty Providers, such as discharge planners, ancillary Providers, the local Health Department, or other community-based resources when identified.
+The referral source should be prepared to provide the care manager with demographic, health care, and social data about the Member being referred.

-Members with the following conditions may qualify for Care Management and should be referred to the Molina ICM Program for evaluation:
+Members with the following conditions may qualify for Care Management and should be referred to the Passport ICM Program for evaluation:

-- High-risk pregnancy, including Members with a history of a previous preterm delivery - Catastrophic or end-stage medical conditions (e.g. neoplasm, organ/tissue transplants, End Stage Renal Disease) - Comorbid chronic illnesses (e.g. asthma, diabetes, COPD, CHF, etc.) - Preterm births - High-technology home care requiring more than two weeks of treatment - Member accessing emergency department services inappropriately - Children with Special Health Care Needs
+- High-risk pregnancy, including Members with a history of a previous preterm delivery - Catastrophic or end-stage medical conditions (e.g., neoplasm, organ/tissue transplants, End Stage Renal Disease) - Comorbid chronic illnesses (e.g., asthma, diabetes, COPD, CHF, etc.) - Substance use disorder, serious mental illness (SMI), severe emotional disturbances (SED) - Preterm births - High-technology home care requiring more than two weeks of treatment - Member accessing emergency department services inappropriately - Children with Special Health Care Needs

-Referrals to the ICM program may be made by contacting Molina at:
+Referrals to the ICM program may be made by contacting Passport at: